smcnichols/weather-notifications/README.md

 * Find good ways to test in python (and in general for this project).
 * Find out if there is a way to programatically create a job for Google Cloud Scheduler.
 This way I could add my jobs to version control and keep everything handy in one place.
 That helps me keep track of all the parts of the project, and also helps make things more replicable.
 * python virtual env for local testing
+* Make local config file with secret keys for easy local testing.
+This config file will be in gitignore.
+* Programatically get latitude and longitude for a location